COC Centro Oncológico de Chihuahua

 What is lung cancer?

-The lungs are a pair of cone-shaped organs that are used for breathing and are located in the thorax.
-As you inhale, oxygen passes through the lungs and enters the body.
-As you exhale, the lungs release carbon dioxide, a waste product of the body’s cells.
+The lungs are a pair of cone-shaped organs that are responsible for breathing and are located in the chest.
+When inhaling, oxygen passes through the lungs and enters the body.
+When exhaling, the lungs release carbon dioxide, a waste product from the body’s cells.
 Each lung has sections called lobes.
 The left lung has two lobes.
 The right lung is slightly larger and has three lobes.
-The bronchi are two tubes into which the trachea divides and which continue to the right lung and the left lung.
+The bronchi are two tubes that branch off the trachea and continue into the right and left lungs.
+Sometimes, lung cancer also affects bronchi.
+Inside the lungs, there are tiny air sacs called alveoli and small tubes called bronchioles.

 Types of lung cancer